hafedEfheij/To-Do-List/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Awesome Books ES6 <a name="about-project"></a>
+# 📖 To-Do-List  <a name="about-project"></a>

-Awesome Books ES6 is a project done at Microverse for portfolio showcase and learning purposes.
+To-Do-List is a project done at Microverse for portfolio showcase and learning purposes.

 ## 🛠 Built With <a name="built-with"></a>